Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

 ### Excluding NHIS sampling weights from analyses

-Similar to primary analyses, but somewhat attenuated.
-Period-stratified survival curves more similar to primary analyses.
+Similar to primary, but generally somewhat attenuated.

 #### Overall